mozilla/chromeless/static-files/md/dev-guide/programs.md

 program is activated.
 By `activated`, we mean that either a containing application such as Firefox or Thunderbird has enabled your program as an extension, or that your program is itself a standalone application.

+### Quitting ###

+Your `main` function is passed two arguments, one of which contains callbacks that can be used to communicate with the embedding application.
+One of these is `quit`, which can be used at any point to inform the embedding application that your program is finished, and can immediately be unloaded.

+Some programs--usually ones intended to be extensions--are never actually "finished" and just permanently augment their embedding applications until the end-user disables them or the application shuts down.
+In these kinds of programs, you never need to call `quit` yourself.

+### Logging ###

+You'll note that the code above also uses a global object called `console`.
+This is a global accessible by any Jetpack module and is very useful for debugging.

+### Running It ###

 To try running your application, just navigate to the root of your package directory in your shell and run `cfx run`.
 You should